Strategy

 Harassment by Debt Collectors

-We often recommend a consultation with a consumer law attorney to stop harassment by debt collectors.
+We can recommend a consultation with a consumer law attorney to stop harassment by debt collectors.
 Usually there is no charge for the initial consultation.
 You may even have a claim for damages.

 These cases are typically handled on a contingent fee basis with the debt collector required to pay your attorney fees if you are successful.
 Filing an action for damages against the debt collector gives us tremendous leverage in negotiating a settlement of your debt.